 Zinc

-If you’re interested in taking a zinc supplement, talk to your healthcare provider.
-They can determine whether or not a zinc supplement may be appropriate.
+If you think you may have a zinc deficiency, consider talking with a healthcare professional.
+They can determine whether or not a zinc supplement may be appropriate for you.

 Other important nutrients

-21 ,26 ,27 ,28 ). - Iron: Low iron levels or iron deficiency anemia can impair thyroid function.
-Unfortunately, iron deficiency is common in women with hypothyroidism.
-Iron supplementation is often necessary to reach and maintain healthy iron levels (
+Low iron levels or iron deficiency anemia can impair thyroid function.
+Supplementation is often necessary to reach and maintain recommended iron levels.

 Goitrogens